Dogs with the Least Health Problems [Small & Large]

 Chihuahua

 The Chihuahua has an average lifespan of 14 to 18 years.
 This breed may experience health conditions such as hypoglycemia, patellar luxation, or keratoconjunctivitis Wicca (KCS).
-If you decide to get a Chihuahua, keep your eye out for symptoms of these conditions and openly discuss treatment options with your vet if a symptom does present itself.
+If you decide to get a Chihuahua, look for symptoms of these conditions and openly discuss treatment options with your vet if a symptom does present itself.

 Havanese